wp-plugins/mxpress/trunk/readme.txt

 == Screenshots ==

-1. This WordPress Site displayed through mxPass on Mxit App 'wpmx' (screenshot-1.png)
+1. A WordPress site displayed through mxPass on Mxit App '1Wina'.
-2. Case Study of the SAGold Mxit App.
-This is how mxPress can render your Mxit App's Main Screen.
+2. This is how mxPress can render your Mxit App's Main Screen.
-3. Case Study of the SAGold Mxit App.
-This is how mxPress can render a category of Posts on Mxit.
+3. This is how mxPress can render a category of Posts on Mxit.
-4. Case Study of the SAGold Mxit App.
-This is how mxPress can render a WordPress Page on Mxit
+4. This is how mxPress can render a WordPress Page on Mxit.
+5. Find the MxPress admin configuration options under Appearance -> Mxit Options.
+6. Possible administrator customization options include uploading/selecting specific logo to use on Mxit, specifying menus to use on different content templates and more...

 == Changelog ==

+= 0.1.0 =
+First production version.
+2013-01-29

 = 0.0.9 =
 First version (beta).
+2012-06-09